shakes76/PatternAnalysis-2023/recognition/ISIC Improved UNet 47479049/README.md

 The data set contains 2,594 images of skin lesions along wwith a mask that contains pixel values of 0 (white) and (255) black.
 The white represetns the area that the skin lession is in and the black is where it does not contain the skin lession.

 ![segmented](ISIC_0000000.jpg)

-Figure 1: Origional image for ISIC_0000000
+Figure 1: Original image for ISIC_0000000

 ![segmented](ISIC_0000000_segmentation.png)

-Figure 2: Origional image for ISIC_0000000_segmentation
+Figure 2: Original image for ISIC_0000000_segmentation

 ### Data pre processing
 Images are scaled down to 96 x 128 comapred to the origional 511 x 384 this way it saves on computer processing time while also fitting the model so that no extra resizes are needed in the model.
 The mask is then mapped to 0 or 1 where if the pixel values is greater than 128 it is maped to 1 and 0 if it is below 128.